kanishkasubash/frontend-web-development/README.md

 Welcome to my Frontend Web Development repository.
 Through this repository, I learned from scratch to deploy my first full-stack web application.
 Along the way, I have been learning essential web development concepts needed for now and beyond.

-## HTML Crash Course
+## HTML From scratch

+### HTML

+"HTML" stands for Hypertext Markup Language.
+It is used on the frontend and provides a structure for the web page that we can style with CSS and create interactions with JavaScript.

-In this section, I have learned as much about HTML5 that I can.
-I have created a sample web page with all of the common HTML5 tags, attributes, sementic markup, etc.
+In this section, I have learned as much about HTML5 as I can.
+I have created a sample web page with all of the common HTML5 tags, attributes, semantic markup, etc.

 ### Basic HTML5 Template